Xunnamius/black-flag/docs/modules/index.md

 Invokes the `preExecutionContext.execute()` function.

-**WARNING: reusing the same `preExecutionContext` with multiple invocations of `runProgram` will cause successive invocations fail.** This is because yargs does not support calling `yargs::parseAsync` more than once.
+**WARNING: reusing the same `preExecutionContext` with multiple invocations of `runProgram` will cause successive invocations to fail.** This is because yargs does not support calling `yargs::parseAsync` more than once.
 If this is unacceptable, do not pass `runProgram` a `preExecutionContext` property.